 - Vacuum the registers so that you remove the dust buildup.

 - Check furniture, rugs, and other objects to make sure they’re not blocking vent flow.

 - Undercut doors for return air or install new return air grilles.

 - If there is a troublesome room, check for inadequate insulation or air leaks, and then check on adding ductwork to that room alone.

 Don’t lose energy through duct leaks and poor insulation in your Glen Carbon home.
 If you would like to ask questions, have a friendly consultation, or just want to find out how you can improve your HVAC efficiency, call the friendly experts at Ernst Heating & Cooling.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about ductwork design and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about ductwork design and other HVAC topics, visit our blog.